tslingl25/Piintheskyrocket/README.md

   We need to figure out the ideal size of the cvc pipe to optimize the launch, as well as figure how to design the rocket itself.
 Specifically we need to design an area to safely hold the raspberry pi and whether we would need a parachute or not.
 Also, we need to figure out how water pressure works and what the best way to optimize it is for our purposes.

 ### What is success?
+  Have a functionioning Mortar that can effectively launch multiple water rockets at a time without flaw and having one of the rockets measure the height it reaches and possibly measure it's arc and the distance it travels as well.
+Also, try to make the rockets go as high and as far as we can.
 ### Diagrams

 ## Rocket Diagram